 There are several important issues related to using a laser with a cat; first most, lasers can cause blindness in cats, even lasers which are sold as "eye safe" can actually be of much higher power of that proclaimed and can cause damages to the eyes.
 In addition, the cat thinks of the laser point as prey, but gets frustrated as he is unable to catch it.

+A kitten (also known as a kitty or kitty cat) is a juvenile cat.
+After being born, kittens are totally dependent on their mother for survival and they do not normally open their eyes until after seven to ten days.
 After about two weeks, kittens quickly develop and begin to explore the world outside the nest.
 After a further three to four weeks, they begin to eat solid food and grow adult teeth.
+Domestic kittens are highly social animals and enjoy human companionship.